-Tejasswi Prakash Opens Up About Her Eye Injury; Reveals She Was Approached For Bigg Boss 13
+Tejasswi Prakash Opens Up On Her Eye Injury; Reveals She Was Approached For Bigg Boss 13

 Tejasswi revealed that she is still in Bulgaria and will return on September 8 along with the team.
 Talking about her injury, the actress said, "I suffered eye hemorrhage during a water stunt.
 I was performing a partner stunt and the pressure of water caused trauma in my eye and I got badly injured.
 The doctors advised me to rest and unfortunately I couldn't be in the top 6."

-Tejasswi Says Everyone Thought She Would Make It To Top 6
+Tejasswi Says Everyone Thought She Would Make It To The Top 6

-The actress added that it was difficult for everyone to believe that she was no longer among the top 6 contestants as they thought that she would definitely make it to the top 3.
-But, because of her injury she had to opt out.
-She also added that so far, she had won all the tasks that she performed and never aborted or quit the tasks.
+The actress added that it was difficult for everyone to believe that she was no longer among the top six contestants as they thought that she would definitely make it to the top three.
+But, because of her injury, she had to opt out.
+She also added that so far, she had won all the tasks that she performed and never aborted or quit them.

 Her Experience On Khatron Ke Khiladi 10